michaelvanstraten/swifty-redis/README.md

 # SwiftyRedis

-SwiftyRedis is a robust and versatile asynchronous Redis library for Swift, designed to streamline your interaction with Redis databases.
+SwiftyRedis is an asynchronous Redis library for Swift, designed to streamline your interactions with Redis databases.
 Drawing inspiration from the [redis-rs](https://github.com/redis-rs/redis-rs) Rust crate, SwiftyRedis offers a high-level interface to Redis functionality while preserving low-level flexibility.
-It is tailored to enhance your development experience by providing customizable type conversions and harnessing modern async-await patterns.
+It is tailored to enhance your development experience by providing a very flexible type conversion protocol as well as modern async-await patterns.

 ## Getting Started

-To integrate SwiftyRedis into your project, you can use Swift Package Manager.
+To integrate SwiftyRedis into your project, you can use the Swift Package Manager.
 Simply add the following dependency to your `Package.swift` file:

 ```swift
 .package(url: "https://github.com/michaelvanstraten/swifty-redis.git", from: "0.1.2")